WebAssembly/spec/md-proto/WebAssembly.md

  - A *maximum size*, which is an unsigned `iPTR` value, in units of [pages].
 See the [`grow_memory`](#grow-memory) instruction for further information on this field.
- - An *exported* flag, which is a boolean value indicating whether the memory is visible outside the module.
+ - An *exported* flag, which is a boolean value indicating whether the linear memory space is to be visible outside the module.

 **Validation:**
  - The maximum size is checked to be at least the initial size.
  - If the maximum size multiplied by the [page size](#pages) would be unrepresentable in an unsigned `iPTR`, validation fails.

+TODO: Define `iPTR` in this context.
+Should Memory Sections have a wasm32 vs wasm64 flag?

 #### Export Section